Click Eastern Walk Leaflet – Page 1 to view or download a copy of page 1 of the Eastern Section Leaflet.

 Holly Mount was built in the 1860’s as a ‘College for Young Gentlemen’ but changed hands in 1888 to become a Convent and Poor Law School, pioneered by the Sisters of Charity of Jesus and Mary, from Belgium.
 The school extended its services as an Auxiliary Hospital to wounded and sick Allied soldiers in the first WW.
 Mother Mary Duggan was awarded with the ‘Queen Elizabeth Medal’, and an OBE for her work during this time.
 The Spanish Civil war left its own mark with Basque children being temporarily placed here, and World War II brought refugees from Manchester and the Channel Islands as well as displaced German and Austrian Jews.
 Only the Catholic Primary day school and the refurbished older buildings remain as links with its very interesting past.

-Go over stile just after cottages and follow the hedge, previously the convents very own orchard now brought back to life by the local Incredible Edible group, continue down and across the wooden footbridge.
+Go over stile just after cottages and follow the hedge, previously the convents very own orchard now brought back to life by the local Incredible Edible group, continue down hill and across the wooden footbridge.

 In the eighteenth and nineteenth centuries, this valley sustained a community in itself, with a number of mills, works, farms and several groups of cottages.
 The remains of many of these can still be seen within the valley, and the network of public paths in the area is evidence of the previous activity., once busy links for horses, carts, and workers,

 Carry on through the woods just ahead, note the overgrown ruins of Ferns Mill and cottages within the woods on either side of the path.